Ranking on Google Local Search is a matter of survival in 2019.

 - Create a proper business description that fully defines your business.
 There is no point in stuffing your description with keywords.
 Talk about your business in ways that only you can.
 When did you set up your business?
 Who is your target audience?
 Why do your clients love your business?
 What sets you apart from the rest?

 - Liven up your listing with photos and videos.
 Offer a complete insight to your business location.
 You can upload employee photos, building photos, product photos, and much more.
 The best part is that you can offer a virtual tour video as well!
 Uploading only high-resolution pictures and videos is a smart way to go.

 - Set up your SMS service if your business queries need urgent replies.
-You can use Allo to manage messaging from Android and iOS devices as well.
+You can use Allow to manage messages from Android and iOS devices as well.

 - Set up Google My Business Posts as often as you can.
 GLL posts last about a week and the Knowledge Panel shows only the two latest posts.
 The idea behind these posts is to promote your business by including offers and CTAs.
 Images appear in 4:3 ratio and they need to be optimized before uploading.